Here are some short answers to questions you asked us about GED classes, the GED® test, and job requirements.

 Then you also may want to contact a physical prep class facility or sign up for a good online GED prep course.
 The GED is a challenging exam and you better get perfectly prepared to avoid any disappointments.

 The online proctored (O.P.)
-GED exam was launched in 2020 and is offered in practically all states and U.S. territories.
+GED exam was launched in 2020 and is offered in practically all states and U.S. territories that use the GED exam for high school equivalency testing.
 In earlier days, test-takers could only sit for the GED exam at state-designated test centers.

 You cannot take the online GED exam on a tablet or smartphone and the room where you plan to take the test must be a private room where the doors can be closed.